brave-intl/bat-go/tools/payments/README.md

 ### Prepare

-The prepare command parses the payout report, and enqueues the transactions in a new per payout stream identified by `--payout-id` parameter.
-Tool uses redis streams to connect to `--redis-addrs` and `--redis-user` as well as `REDIS_PASS` env variable to connect to redis to submit transactions for preparation.
+The prepare command parses the payout report, and enqueues the transactions in a new per payout stream.
+Tool uses redis streams to connect to `-ra` and `-ru` as well as `-rp` variable to connect to redis to submit transactions for preparation.

 The payout report looks like the below: